dkause/silberblick/README.md

 ### User Stories
 As a User I want to find a photographer nearby.
 As a User I want to see if the photographer has the right style and offer.
 As a User I want to get in contact with photographer.
 As a User I want to see the next free appointment.
-As a User I want to know about the price and scope of service
+As a User I want to know about the price and scope of service.